Police investigate after man says he found baby in freezer

 ST. LOUIS (AP) - Authorities are investigating after a man said he found the body of an infant in a freezer while cleaning out his mother’s St. Louis apartment after she died.

-Adam Smith told the St. Louis Post-Dispatch that his mother kept the box in her freezer for decades, bringing it along with her throughout various moves.
-He says he opened it Sunday while going through her belongings after she died on July 21 at the age of 68 from lung cancer.
+Adam Smith told the St. Louis Post-Dispatch that he opened a box Sunday that his mom had kept in her freezer for decades, bringing it along with her throughout various moves.
+He says he was going through his mom’s belongings after she died July 21 at the age of 68 from lung cancer.

 Police said in a news release Monday only that the infant was found inside a residence and that the death is being investigated as “suspicious” pending an autopsy.